I Wrote the Book

 The truth is, I’ve been a closet author my entire life.

 I wrote a little book about Alaska salmon spawning in fourth grade, complete with illustrations.
 I tried again at ten.
 I got an English degree.
 I led the National Council for Teachers of English chapter at Texas Tech.
+I co-authored a customer service manual for a telecommunications company.
 I wrote blog posts in 2011 and again in 2019.
 I wrote chapters in anthology books.
 I drafted a rough book years ago called The Courage to Be Me, then set it down because I was not ready yet.

 But the writing never left.